Join millions of Canadians who have already trusted Loans Canada

 Find The Right Financing

 When buying a used car, it’s important to find the right financing.
-Low-interest rates and flexible terms are the cornerstones of a good car loan.
+Low interest rates and flexible terms are the cornerstones of a good car loan.
 It can help you save money on interest, keep your monthly payments low and protect you from building negative equity.

 If you’re looking for a used car, you use an online car retailer like Clutch.
-They can help you find cars based on the financing your qualify for.
+They can help you find cars based on the financing you qualify for.
 That way, no matter what car you choose, you’re almost guaranteed to qualify.

-Attention To Detail
+Pay Attention To The Details

-If a dealer does provide you with a report, don’t just focus on what’s written but also on what may be omitted.
 Also, pay close attention to the date the report was performed.
 If the report is not recent or lacks information, this should be a red flag.

 Have The Car Inspected